Kapkrazy/odin-recipes/README.md

 # odin-recipes
-Hopefully a fullstack ruby on rails dev at the end of this odin project
+Hopefully a fullstack dev at the end of this odin project